go-nacelle/process/README.md

 - **WithProcessName** sets the name of the process in log messages.
 - **WithPriority** sets the priority group the process belongs to.
 Processes of the same - priority are initialized and started in parallel.
 - **WithSilentExit** sets a flag that allows a nil error value to be returned without signaling an application shutdown.
-This can be useful for things like leader election on startup which should not stop hot standby procesess from taking client requests.
+This can be useful for things like leader election on startup which should not stop hot standby processes from taking client requests.
 - **WithProcessInitTimeout** sets the maximum time that the process can spend in its Init method.
 - **WithProcessStartTimeout** sets the maximum time that the process can spend *unhealthy* after its Start method is called.
 See [health](#Health) below.
-- **WithProcessShutdownTimeout** sets the maximum time that the process can spend waiting for its Start method to unblcok after its Stop method is called.
+- **WithProcessShutdownTimeout** sets the maximum time that the process can spend waiting for its Start method to unblock after its Stop method is called.

 The following options can be set for the runner itself.
 Again, these configuration options be supplied through the nacelle bootstrapper.